Define the Metabolite class.

 The change is reverted upon exit when using the model as a context.

-Print a summary of the production and consumption fluxes.
+Create a summary of the producing and consuming fluxes.

-- fva (pandas.DataFrame, float or None, optional) – Whether or not to include flux variability analysis in the output.
-If given, fva should either be a previous FVA solution matching the model or a float between 0 and 1 representing the fraction of the optimum objective to be searched.
+fva (pandas.DataFrame or float, optional) – Whether or not to include flux variability analysis in the output.
+If given, fva should either be a previous FVA solution matching the model or a float between 0 and 1 representing the fraction of the optimum objective to be searched (default None).